 Additionally, the page on Psoriasis, Avocado Oil and Fish Oil – A Topical Treatment has a method for applying avocado oil and fish oil (or flaxseed oil) to the skin that may be of great benefit for sufferers of both conditions.

 Acne problems and skin redness and flakiness are also often reported as greatly improved by increasing dietary intake of a good source of omega-3s like this popular organic flax oil.

 Flaxseed Oil Dosage for Better Skin

-Regarding flax oil dosage for acne and flaky skin, at least 2 grams or more a day, preferably 8 to 10 grams, split between breakfast and dinner, is an often recommended dose for better skin.
+Regarding flax oil dosage for acne and flaky skin, at least 2 grams or more a day, preferably 8 to 10 grams, split between breakfast and dinner, is an often recommended dose for better facial skin.

 It is best to start slowly, perhaps with 1 gram in the morning and 1 gram in the evening for a week.
 In the following weeks you could double this amount and see how it is tolerated.

 If you do wish to go beyond there, switch back to adding an extra 1 or 2 grams per week rather than doubling your dosage.
 Your skin may just need a little more time to respond.

 Occasionally, a initial detoxification effect is experienced, where symptoms are temporarily worsened.
 In cases like this it would be best to cut the dosage back to a half, or even a quarter, and gradually increase the amount taken over coming weeks as your body’s tolerance level increases.

 Next is a look at using flaxseed oil for dry and flaky skin, both taken internally and applied topically as an evening moisturizer.